MohammedGuniem/social-media-influence-analyzer/README.md

 This is a project about social media influence analysis using Computer Science to detect and classify influences between users of social media.
 The project is carried out by Mohammed Z. Guniem to acheive the objective of his master thesis in producing a reliable and secure system for detecting and classifying influences between users on social media platforms.
 This repository contains all project code, documents and other related files and folders.

-## To set up the project on your preffered enviornment, please follow the steps below:
+To set up the project on your preffered enviornment, please follow the steps below:

-> I. Importing project source code
+# I - Importing the source code of this project

-#### I-A. Clone or download the project code of this repository to your favorite location on your machine
+#### I-A: Clone or download the project code of this repository to your favorite location on your machine

 - If cloning: Download and install the Git tool using this link https://git-scm.com/downloads.
 - If downloading directly: unzip the project files in your desired location on the filesystem you are using.

-#### I-B. Add necessary environment variables
+#### I-B: Add necessary environment variables

 - Rename the file .env.example to .env
 - If you wish to crawl reddit, please register your crawling account and obtain credentials by following the instructions on this link https://praw.readthedocs.io/en/latest/getting_started/authentication.html